Courses

 Fall Semester information

-This course explores memory, exile, and identity through Alice Zenite's The Art of Losing, a novel that follows a family's journey across generations from Algeria to France.
+This course explores memory, exile, and identity through Alice Zeniter's The Art of Losing, a novel that follows a family's journey across generations from Algeria to France.
 Through the lens of Francophone literature and cultural narratives, students will examine how colonial legacies, migration, and historical silence shape personal and collective memory.
 Discussions will focus on how the novel engages with broader questions of belonging, loss, and the ways in which the past continues to shape the present.

 Aldrin Magaya